60dimension/IELTS-Vocabularies/Vocabulary05.md

 He was an unusually complex man.

-Harry moved to bar his way.
+Harry moved to the bar his way.

 The humidity is relatively low.